 For the Year Ended December 31,

+2019 2020

-2017 2018 (In thousands of RMB)
+(in thous ands of RMB)

-Audit Fees (1) 10,472 13,000
+Audit Fees (1) 17,630 13,350

-Tax Fees (2) 520 550
+Tax Fees (2) 555 100

-Total 10,992 13,550
+Total 18,185 13,450

-(1) Audit fees include the aggregate fees billed in each of the fiscal period listed for professional services rendered by our independent public accountant for the audit of our annual financial statements, review of our quarterly financial statements and services related to our initial public offering.
+(1) Audit fees in 2019 include the aggregate fees billed in each of the fiscal period listed for professional services rendered by our independent public accountant for the audit and review of our financial statements and services related to our issuance of the convertible senior notes.
+Audit fees in 2020 include the aggregate fees billed in each of the fiscal period listed for professional services rendered by our independent public accountant for the audit and the agreed upon procedures of our financial statements.